Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Conclusions

 \section{Conclusions}

-We have developed an extensive grid of stellar models for \dsct stars spanning masses from 1.4 to 2.5 M$_\odot$, metallicities from $Z = 0.001$ to 0.026, and rotation rates from zero up to $\Omega/\Omega_{\rm crit} = 0.3$.
-This work extends prior efforts by incorporating rotation, including higher-degree modes ($\ell \leq 3$), including g and f modes, and tracking stars from the pre-MS through MS to post-MS contraction.
+We have developed an extensive grid of stellar pulsation models for \dsct stars spanning masses from 1.4 to 2.5 M$_\odot$, metallicities from $Z = 0.001$ to 0.026, and rotation rates from zero up to $\Omega/\Omega_{\rm crit} = 0.3$.
+This work extends prior efforts by incorporating rotation, including higher-degree modes ($\ell \leq 3$), including g and f modes, and tracking stars from the pre-MS through the MS to post-MS contraction.

 We have revisited the systematic relationships between pulsation properties and fundamental stellar parameters in \dsct stars.
-The large frequency separation ($\Delta\nu$) follows a tight power-law relation with mean stellar density, with $\Delta\nu/\Delta\nu_\odot = 0.858 \times (\bar{\rho}/\bar{\rho}_\odot)^{0.507}$.
+The large frequency separation ($\Delta\nu$) follows a tight power-law relation with mean stellar density, with $\Delta\nu/\Delta\nu_\odot = 0.857 \times (\bar{\rho}/\bar{\rho}_\odot)^{0.507}$.
 This scaling factor of 0.857 reflects the non-asymptotic nature of the observed p\:modes in \dsct stars, while the power-law exponent closely matches the theoretical expectation of 0.5.
-We have also established a linear relationship between the fundamental radial mode frequency and the large frequency separation, $\mathrm{p}_{n_1\ell_0} = 3.074\ \Delta\nu + 0.228\,{\rm d}^{-1}$, which holds across our entire parameter space with remarkably low scatter.
-When rotation is incorporated, the relation becomes $\mathrm{p}_{n_1\ell_0} = 3.018 \ \Delta\nu + 0.497 \ \frac{\Omega}{2\pi} + 0.217\,{\rm d}^{-1}$.
-We also analysed the behaviour of the phase offset parameter $\epsilon$ and large frequency separation $\Delta\nu$ across our model grid to see how these vary with fundamental stellar parameters including mass, metallicity, age, and rotation.
+We have also established a linear relationship between the fundamental radial mode frequency and the large frequency separation, $\mathrm{p}_{n_1\ell_0} = 3.058\ \Delta\nu + 0.276\,{\rm d}^{-1}$, which holds across our entire parameter space with remarkably low scatter.
+When rotation is incorporated, the relation becomes $\mathrm{p}_{n_1\ell_0} = 3.005 \ \Delta\nu + 0.509 \ \frac{\Omega}{2\pi} + 0.232\,{\rm d}^{-1}$.
+We also analysed the behaviour of the phase offset parameter $\varepsilon$ and large frequency separation $\Delta\nu$ across our model grid to see how these vary with fundamental stellar parameters including mass, metallicity, age, and rotation.

 The different mode types in our grid exhibit varying penetration depths within stellar interiors, providing complementary sensitivity to the internal density profile at different radial locations.
-Pressure modes primarily sample the outer envelope and are sensitive to mean density variations, while gravity modes probe deeper regions and are more responsive to core structure and evolutionary changes.
-The inclusion of rotational effects allows quantification of internal rotation rates through the analysis of rotational splitting patterns, breaking the degeneracy between rotational and evolutionary effects on mode frequencies that has historically limited asteroseismic inference for \dsct stars.
+Pressure modes primarily sample the outer envelope and are sensitive to mean density variations, while gravity modes probe deeper regions.
+Both are sensitive to evolutionary changes.
+The inclusion of rotational effects allows quantification of rotation rates through the analysis of mode splitting patterns, breaking the degeneracy between rotational and evolutionary effects on mode frequencies that has historically limited asteroseismic inference for \dsct stars.